fredhutchio/intro-bioinformatics/README.md

 You will need to bring a laptop to class to participate in the interactive sessions.
 However, all our work will be happening on a remote server to which we connect.
 Thus, it is vital that you ensure you can connect to this remote server before coming to the first class.
-(Specifically, make sure you can connect over wifi while on the Hutch campus.)
+(Specifically, make sure you can connect over the Marconi wifi network while on the Hutch campus.)

 Connecting to the remote server requires the use of a _terminal_ program, which let's us control a computer with text based commands.
-How you open the terminal program depends a bit on what operating system your are using.
+How you open the terminal program depends a bit on what operating system you are using.
 However, once you have the terminal open, you'll execute the following command

 ```